0xilis/TweakDevGuide/guide.md

 //continue latr

+# Part 6: Explaining APT/dpkg (+Creating a Repo)

+# Part 7: Creating Pastcuts (1.0)

+# Part 8: Coding in Objective-C

+# Part 9: Creating Pastcuts (1.2)

+# Part 10: UIKit Basics

+# Part 11: Structure of the filesystem

+//maybe split into multiple parts
+//What's happening in our iPhone's terminal? - roughly touch the surface of binaries being in /usr/bin and /usr/local/bin and touch a little on sh

+# Part 12: ObjC-API

+# Part 13: Who needs Logos anyways?

+//explain TweakWithoutLogos and TweakWithoutTheos

+# Part 14: Finding Headers / Basic Reverse Engineering

+# Part 15: What's a bootstrap?

+//I'm prob never going to finish this lol

 Reminders: Part 2 Also bring up theos for jailbroken iOS, Part 3 check if $THEOS env var is auto done